qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Additionally, the Base Profile imposes the following restrictions on qubit and result usage:

-- Qubits must not be used after they have been measured.
-Which quantum instructions perform measurements is defined in the specification for known [quantum instructions](../Instruction_Set.md).
-For quantum instructions that are not listed there, we refer to the documentation provided by the targeted backend that supports them.
+- Qubits must not be used after they have been passed as arguments to a function that performs an irreversible action.
+Such functions are marked with the `irreversible` attribute in their declaration.

 - Results can only be used either as `writeonly` arguments, or as arguments to [output recording functions](#output-recording).
 We refer to the [LLVM